l7mp/stunner/README.md

-* **Expose a WebRTC media server on a single external UDP port.** No more Kubernetes [anti-patterns](https://kubernetes.io/docs/concepts/configuration/overview) just to virtualize your WebRTC media plane, No need for privileged pods and `hostNetwork`/`hostPort` services!
+* **Expose a WebRTC media server on a single external UDP port.** No more Kubernetes [anti-patterns](https://kubernetes.io/docs/concepts/configuration/overview) just to virtualize your WebRTC media plane, no more privileged pods and `hostNetwork`/`hostPort` services!
 Using STUNner a typical WebRTC deployment needs only two public-facing ports, one HTTPS port for the application server and a *single* UDP port one for *all* your media.

+* **No reliance on external services for NAT traversal.** Can't afford a decent [hosted TURN service](https://bloggeek.me/webrtc-turn) for client-side NAT traversal?
+Can't get good audio/video quality because the TURN service poses a bottleneck?
+Or just want to save on your NAT traversal infra?
+STUNner is easy to be deployed into any Kubernetes cluster and it allows *any* WebRTC client to connect to your WebRTC infrastructure, deployed into the same cluster, without the use of *any* public STUN/TURN service apart from STUNner itself.

 * **Easily scale your WebRTC infrastructure.** Tired of manually provisioning your WebRTC media servers?
-Can't get sufficient audio/voice quality because public TURN servers pose a bottleneck?
-  STUNner can be scaled up with a single `kubectl scale` command and, since now you can deploy your media servers into a ordinary Kubernetes pods behind STUNner, the same applies to the entire media plane!
+STUNner lets you deploy your media servers into a ordinary Kubernetes pods, tjus scaling your media plane up can be done with a single `kubectl scale` command.
+What is more, STUNner itself runs in the same cluster as well, so it can be scaled separately from the media servers.

 * **Secure perimeter defense.** No need to open thousands of UDP/TCP ports on your media server;
   with STUNner all media is received through a single ingress port.
 STUNner stores all STUN/TURN